-1. No real company hires you without a personal, face to face interview!
-An email, online, or telephone interview is always a scam, and there is no job!
+1. No real employer hires you without a personal, face to face interview!
+An email, online, Skype, Zoom or telephone interview is always a scam, and there is no job!
 No real employer offers you a job based on your resume, CV, experience, or profile on a career website.
 That is always a scam, and there is no job.

 5. If the employer, employment agency, travel agency, or immigration attorney, does not have a website, the website does not work or was recently registered, its a scam and there is no job!
-Read http://www.scamwebsites.tk
+Read Identifying Scam Websites

 7. Remember, no real employer ever requires you to pay any fee for anything!
 No real employer, agency, embassy official, lawyer, diplomat, etc. ever requires you to send money for a visa or work permit or other fee using Western Union, MoneyGram or Bank to Bank transfer.
 Never ever pay money into an individual's bank account!
 No real embassy would ever request that you do that.
 When that happens, that tells you it is a scam and there is no job or visa!
-Read http://www.never-wire-money-to-strangers.tk
+Read Never Wire Money To Strangers

-7. All house supervisor, house keeping, house cleaning, nanny jobs, private nurse, domestic worker, etc. jobs asking you to pay for a visa to emigrate to Canada, United States, Australia, UK, UAE, etc. are scams and there is no job!
+8. All house supervisor, house keeping, house cleaning, nanny jobs, private nurse, domestic worker, etc. jobs requiring a visa to emigrate to Canada, United States, Australia, UK, UAE, etc. are scams and there is no job!

-8. All hotel job offers asking you to pay for a visa to emigrate to Canada, United States, Australia, UK, UAE, etc. are scams and there is no job!
+9. All hotel job offers requiring a visa to emigrate to Canada, United States, Australia, UK, UAE, etc. are scams and there is no job!

 If anything like this happens, it is a scam and there is no job!
 There are no exceptions.
 I get emails all the time from potential victims who think that their job offer is legitimate despite the fact that this post clears its scam.
 Remember, THERE ARE NO EXCEPTIONS!!!!!